 A study published in 2013 reveals that fermented rice water contains antioxidants that help reverse the damage caused to the skin due to the sun.
 It also boosts the production of collagen and prevents wrinkles.
 Further to this, fermented rice water is also known to have natural sunscreen properties.
 It contains an ingredient called Pietra, a natural by-product of the fermentation that helps with cell regeneration.

 Rice water is known to give your skin the radiance that only a Geisha would have.
 It contains antioxidants, Vitamin E and ferulic acid that help tone, tighten and brighten your complexion.
 And with regular use, who knows, it might actually take away all of your skin woes.
+Here have a look at all the benefits of rice water for skin.

 It soothes the skin